SnehilKosmetty/McpResumeTools/README.md

 # McpResumeTools

-A .NET 10 MCP (Model Context Protocol) server that exposes developer profile tools to AI clients such as MCP Inspector, GitHub Copilot Agent Mode, or Claude Desktop.
+A .NET 10 MCP (Model Context Protocol) server that exposes developer profile tools to AI clients such as MCP Inspector, GitHub Copilot Agent Mode, and Claude Desktop.

-This project demonstrates how an AI client can call backend .NET methods through MCP and interact with SQL Server, EF Core, and OpenAI-powered tools.
+This project demonstrates how AI clients can invoke backend .NET tools through MCP and interact with SQL Server, EF Core, and OpenAI-powered services.

 ---